kieferhax/comptia-casp-studies/flashcards/lesson1/lesson1-b.md

 # Lesson 1B
 ## Risk Life Cycle

-### 1. This phase of the risk management life cycle idenitifies effective means by which identified risks can be reduced.
+### 1. This phase of the risk management life cycle identifies effective means by which identified risks can be reduced.
 Control

 ### 2. A ________ should include detailed descriptions of the necessary steps required to successfully complete a task.